Oaxaca in September 2026: Grito, Rain & Hotel Value

 Final Verdict: Should You Visit Oaxaca in September?

-Visit Oaxaca in September if you want a lower-pressure cultural trip with food, mezcal, markets, El Grito, and good value.
+Visit Oaxaca in September if you want a lower-pressure cultural trip with food, mezcal, markets, El Grito, and real hotel value.
 The month is not dry, but the city is flexible enough that rain rarely ruins the whole day.

 Skip it if you need blue skies from breakfast to dinner, guaranteed Hierve el Agua access, or a beach-heavy Oaxaca coast trip.
 September works best when Oaxaca City is the star.